openstack-archive/distil/README.md

       password: aurynn
       port: '5433'
       username: aurynn
     # Configuration passed to the invoice system.
-This is arbitrary and may be
+This is an arbitrary dictionary
-    # anything that the invoice object may require.
+    # and may be anything that the invoice object may require.
+    # This example is intended for the CSV module
     invoice:config:
       delimiter: ','
       output_file: '%(tenant)s-%(start)s-%(end)s.csv'